ferzkopp/DeepRedAI/documentation/DataPreparation-Phase1.md

 ...
 ```

-**Configure Based on Results:** After benchmarking, use the fastest/best model for dataset generation.
+**Configure Based on Results:** After benchmarking, use the fastest/best models for dataset generation.

 ### Dataset Generation